tkchafin/mrbait/docs/usage.rst

   *-S cons*: Select target with least SNPs within *d* bases |br|
   *-S rand*: Randomly select a target [default] |br|

-  Example: *-d 100 -S snp* to choose region with most SNPs within 100 flanking bases -F, --filter_r
+  Example: *-d 100 -S snp* to choose region with most SNPs within |br|
+  100 flanking bases
+-F, --filter_r
   **Target filtering criteria**: Method(s) used to filter all target regions. |br|
   Can be specified any number of times to use additional filtering criteria. |br|